abhinavwh17/NexaMind/README.md

 The application exposes only whether Gemini is configured.

-The saved API key itself is not returned to the React frontend.
+The stored API key itself is not returned to the React frontend.

 Users can update their Gemini connection later using: